jamesvanmil/cookbook/breads/scilian-style_pizza_crust.md

 # Scilian-style pizza crust

-Prepare desired amount with rations below; 250 grams of flour yields a thick crust for a large cast-iron skillet
+Prepare desired amount with ratios below; 250 grams of flour yields a thick crust for a large cast-iron skillet

 ## The Ratios: